MohammedHaris96/bulk-upload/README.md

+🚀 NestJS MongoDB Auto-Seeder App

+This is a basic NestJS application that automatically seeds a MongoDB database on startup.

+What it does on app start:

+🔍 Checks if the database is empty

+📦 If empty, inserts ~2 million records

+✅ If data already exists, it skips seeding and continues startup normally

+This project is mainly intended for testing large datasets, performance tuning, and pagination scenarios.

+🚀 Getting Started

+npm install

-To start the project, first install dependencies using npm install, then create a .env file in the project root and add required values such as
+Create a .env file in the project root and add the following variables:

-PORT,
-NODE_ENV,
-MONGODB_URI,
-JWT_SECRET (a long random string),
-JWT_EXPIRATION
-and finally run the application using npm start, after which the server will be available at http://localhost:3000.
+PORT=3000
+NODE_ENV=development
+MONGODB_URI=your_mongodb_connection_string
+JWT_SECRET=your_long_random_secret_string
+JWT_EXPIRATION=1d

+Start the Application - npm start